 The Clairin Regal Sour features Clairin Vaval from Distillerie Arawaks, located just a little more than half a mile off the southern coast of Haiti.
 The cane and yeast live in the salty coastal air, and you can taste it in the spirit.

 This drink was created by Kate Perry.
 Before becoming the brand manager for The Spirit of Haiti, she was the general manager of and a bartender at Rumba in Seattle.
 She highlights the clairin’s salty roundness with sea salt, key lime juice, honey and grapefruit bitters.

 - 1 1/2 ounces Clairin Vaval

-- 3/4 oz Fresh Key lime juice (or lemon juice)
+- 3/4 ounce key lime juice (or lemon juice), freshly squeezed

 - 2 dashes Scrappy’s grapefruit bitters

-Express the oil from a grapefruit peel and drop in the peel to garnish.
+Express the oil from a grapefruit twist over the drink, then drop it in to garnish.